-- 7.10 In order to expedite the resolution of any issues, all Continuous Improvement processes are to be completed when management information and other data becomes available.
-The timescales for the completion of each section of the Continuous Improvement form will be provided to colleagues when the release dates of management information are known. - 7.11 Completed Continuous Improvement reports are to be uploaded to the SharePoint site in advance of the published deadlines. - 7.12 The outcomes of Continuous Improvement processes are to be considered by the Teaching Committee by the March meeting (refer to section 1).
+- 7.10 In order to expedite the resolution of any issues, all Annual Monitoring processes are to be completed at the earliest opportunity and no later than six months after the monitoring and review period. - 7.11 Completed Course and School Annual Monitoring reports are to be submitted to the Quality and Standards Office by the end of November for undergraduate provision and the end of January for postgraduate provision. - 7.12 The outcomes of Annual Monitoring are to be considered by the Teaching Committee by the March meeting (see section 1).